SlimeKnights/slimeknights.github.io/_posts/2024-12-31-ancient-tools.md

 ---
 layout: post
 title:  "Tinkers' Construct 1.20 and Ancient Tool Update"
+date:   2024-12-31 22:58:00 -0400
 categories: posts
 author: KnightMiner
 update_images: tinkers/ancient-tools
 ---

 Tinkers' Construct is now available for 1.20.1!
 As part of this update, we have added many cool new features, most notably ancient tools.
-In addition, a lot of these features are also avaiable on the latest release for 1.19.2 (as many of them were coded before the port).
+In addition, a few of these features will also be available in the next release for 1.19.2 (as many of them were coded before the port), see the note at the top of the section for supported versions.

-This was partly brought about as in starting off 1.20 development, we wanted to finish removing some deprecated APIs; however those APIs were still in use in a few places requiring some work on 1.19 to finish removing them.
-Since an update that just cleans up APIs is pretty boring, we decided to add a few smaller features for another 1.19.2 update.
+If you are a modpack maker, note that this new release is an alpha, so we ask you only include it in a modpack if you plan to continue to support your modpack for the next couple of months while we finish stabilizing this release.

+As is typical with new releases, the API is going to be a bit unstable for addons while Tinkers' is in alpha.
+Once we make a beta release the API is expected to remain stable until the next major release.
+So if you are an addon author, you may wish to hold off on making an update.
+If you are willing to push ahead anyways, check out [the update primer](/posts/2024/12/31/1.20-update-primer/).

 {% include toc.html %}

 {% include update/start.html %}

 ## Ancient Tools
+<div class="hatnote">Available on 1.19.2 and 1.20.1</div>

 The first new feature is ancient tools!
 These are a new variant of tools which are not crafted, but instead found in loot.
 Ancient tools typically have 2 "tool parts" with completely random materials.
 They do not support part swapping, but support most modifiers that regular tools support.
 In addition, applying the rebalanced modifier to an ancient tool will grant double the modifier slots, or provide an ability slot with no penalty.